benzman81/homebridge-http-webhooks/README.md

 The plugin gets its states from any system that is calling the url to trigger a state change.

-Currently supports contact, motion, occupancy, smoke sensors, switches, push buttons and lights (onyl on/off).
+Currently supports contact, motion, occupancy, smoke sensors, switches, push buttons and lights (only on/off).

 # Installation
 1. Install homebridge using: `npm install -g homebridge`